kgen-llc/ChromeDevTools.Connectors/avalonia/demo-app/readme.md

-# Avalonia Demo for Chrome DevTools Connector
+# Avalonia Demo for Chrome Dev Tools Connector

-You can contact us direction  at [tech@kgen-llc.com](mailto:ttech@kgen-llc.com) for nore information or use [https://github.com/kgen-llc/ChromeDevTools.Connectors](https://github.com/kgen-llc/ChromeDevTools.Connectors) to raise issues and/or find extra documentation.
+You can contact us direction  at [tech@kgen-llc.com](mailto:tech@kgen-llc.com) for more information or use [https://github.com/kgen-llc/ChromeDevTools.Connectors](https://github.com/kgen-llc/ChromeDevTools.Connectors) to raise issues and/or find extra documentation.

 ## Introduction

-This demo will showcase how to use the Chrome DevTools Connector to trace an AVALONIA application effectively.
+This demo will showcase how to use the Chrome Dev Tools Connector to trace an AVALONIA application effectively.
-It mainly demos 2 key features:
+It mainly demos two key features:

-* redirecting display the AVALONIA logging function into the Chrome WebBrowser console.
+* redirecting display the AVALONIA logging function into the Chrome Web Browser console.
 * showing AVALONIA activities and meters in the chrome trace

 In order to have interesting trace and activity, we are re-using one of the sample provided by the Avalonia team.

 ## Steps

-### **Step 1** - install and run the sample
+### **Step One** - install and run the sample

 Easy, use the dotnet tool - so yes, you must have a configured .net environment.